git/git.github.io/rev_news/drafts/edition-54.md

   My name is Jean-Noël Avila, father of three daughters and husband of an incredibly understanding wife.
-I graduated a long time ago from a french engineering school, with a speciality in signal processing, not really in computer science .
+I graduated a long time ago from a french engineering school, with a speciality in signal processing, not really in computer science.

   Professionally, I work in the R&D team of a
   [small company](https://www.scantech.com) that makes industrial